Components

 • Recessed-hood Design

-Available in 2 premium finishes and 4 insert options.
+Available in 8 colors and 4 sizes!

 Fast Facts: